walkerke/census-r/10-modeling-microdata.md

 With respect to SDR standard errors, the PUMS documentation acknowledges (p.
 12),

-> Successive Difference Replication (SDR) standard errors and margins of error are expected to be more accurate than generalized variance formulas (GVF) standard errorsand margins of error, although they may be more inconvenient for some users to calculate.
+> Successive Difference Replication (SDR) standard errors and margins of error are expected to be more accurate than generalized variance formulas (GVF) standard errors and margins of error, although they may be more inconvenient for some users to calculate.

 The "inconvenience" is generally due to the need to download 80 additional weighting variables and prepare the equation written above.
 The `rep_weights` parameter in `get_pums()` makes it easier for users to retrieve the replicate weights variables without having to request all 80 directly.
 In a call to `get_pums()`, an analyst can use `rep_weights = "person"` for person-weights, `"housing"` for household weights, or `"both"` to get both sets.